csc-training/summerschool/hpc-ai/demo/Readme.md

 We will train a CNN model called [ResNet152](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.resnet152.html).
 This model has over 60M parameters to train.

+During the lecture, we did a step-by-step calculation for the required memory and FLOPs for the training.
+However these calculations do not consider real-world compute overheads like I/O, kernel launch, etc. It also doesn't consider any memory overheads like `pin_memory` etc. While our network is training, we will use monitoring tools to verify our calculations.

 In this demo, we want to monitor the GPU utilization.
 Let's first refresh our memory about it.

 ## Monitoring GPU Utilization